IceMetalPunk/Sniders/Readme.txt

 3) End-of-week cycle
 ✓	a.
-Batch create all invoices that haven't been invoiced yet
+Batch create all invoices that haven't been invoiced yet ✓	b.
-	b.
 Process invoices into accounts receivable table
-	c.
-Print a summary of all (nonzero) account balances
-	d.
-Update the customer table to have the closing balances
+✓	c.
+Print a summary of all (nonzero) account balances ✓	d.
+Update the customer table to have the closing balances ✓	e.
+Update the database lookup table to indicate the next end-of-cycle date (default: the next Sunday)

 4) End-of-month cycle
 	a.
 Print a summary of all customers' nonzero balances for the month